zadn/FantaCode-Training/README.md

 #Intermediate RPG

 Intermediate RPG is an implementation of OOP concepts in python.
 It uses classes and functions to create a mini text based RPG.

+#Data Analysis and Prediction

+Analysed, wrangled, cleansed and predicted the data on Titanic Machine Learning from Disaster [a link](https://www.kaggle.com/c/titanic) using Jupyter Notebook.